RebekkaHaley/data-science-linear-regression/README.md

 Linear regression can be depicted graphically as a straight line, where the slope ('b') and y-intercept ('a') are coefficients.

-The from-scratch-model uses the following formula to calculate the dependent variable, 'y': y = a + bx.
+The model made from scratch uses the following formula to calculate the dependent variable, 'y': y = a + bx.

 The slope 'b' represents how change in one variable impacts a change in the other.
 The y-intercept 'a' represents the value of one variable when the value of the other is zero.
 However, it can be unclear how to extract real-world meaning from the value of the y-intercept.
 For example, if 'y' is household spending and 'x' is household income, what does it mean to have a positive (or negative) y-intercept when household income is zero?